LucieAD/Getting-and-Cleaning-Data/README.md

 - ‘run_analysis.R’: Script which replicates the analysis steps that were taken to transform the original files into the datset2 file

-- ‘dataset2.txt’: Textfile containing the data: 2 ID columns, subject and activity, and 66 variable columns as described in the codebook
+- ‘dataset2.txt’: Textfile containing the data: 2 ID columns, subject and activity, and 66 variable columns as described in the codebook.
+This file can be read into R using the "read.table" command with "header=TRUE".

 License: